-Michael J. Newman is an associate at Hangley Aronchick Segal Pudlin & Schiller.
+Michael J. Newman is a former Hangley Aronchick Segal Pudlin & Schiller associate.
 He received a BA from the University of Pennsylvania in 2002 and a JD from Columbia Law School in 2006.
 He is a member of the Supreme Court of the United States Bar.

 Michael Cliff is Vice President at Analysis Group.
 He has a BS from Virginia Tech and a PhD in finance from the University of North Carolina at Chapel Hill.

 David Klein is an Analyst at Analysis Group.
 He has a BA in Economics and Political Economy from Washington University in St. Louis.